lightchain-protocol/lcai-smart-contract/docs/AIVM-ONCHAIN-INTEGRATION.md

 - Each variant can now be bound to an `AccessPolicyConfig` via `setAccessPolicy(variantId, requireTicket, minStakeRequired, ticketManager, ticketTTL)`.
 - Policies are exposed through `getAccessPolicy`, enabling off-chain services (stake-gating, CLI preflight checks, etc.) to read the requirements without hard-coded configuration.
 - Events (`AccessPolicyUpdated`) surface changes so downstream indexers or the access service can react in real time.
+- Trainers and validators can call `requestDecryptionTicket(variantId)` once a variant is Approved/Finalized; the registry delegates to `AIVMTicketManager`, persists ticket receipts, and emits `DecryptionTicketRequested`.
+- Helper views `getTicketReceipt`, `getAccountTicketIds`, and `getVariantTicketIds` give APIs/SDKs an easy way to display active tickets without re-querying multiple contracts.

 ## Challenge Outcome Recording
 - A new helper `recordChallengeOutcome` delegates to the internal `_processChallengeOutcome` routine.
 This mirrors `resolveChallenge` but clarifies the integration point for the re-validation committee once a dispute is adjudicated.